Parcel insurance is a lot like a swiss army knife. That is, more often than not you don’t need it. But when you do need it, it’s incredibly useful.

 Learn what insurance coverage your carrier automatically provides.
 You obviously want to protect your loyal customers’ purchase and your reputation.
 But do research and ask questions before spending additional money on insurance.
 It may not be necessary.

 Time of Year

 Like any business, there are busy seasons and slow seasons.
 Between the second and third quarter, you can expect a slow season in the parcel business.
 But once US Thanksgiving comes, the 4th quarter ramps up across North America.

 With billions of packages coming and going during the holidays, there’s more potential for missing or broken items in transit than, say, in July.
 Over 2 billion packages are shipped throughout North America just between Thanksgiving and Christmas.
 So this is something you may want to consider when weighing additional coverage.

-Alright so your customer received your shipment; great!
+Alright, so your customer received your shipment; great!
 But it’s damaged; no good!
-Depending who you shipped through, contacting the service provider as quickly as possible is imperative.
-So when the recipient inevitably calls you, dial up your shipping provider’s customer service for speedy reimbursement processing.
+Depending on who you shipped through, contacting the service provider as quickly as possible is imperative.
+So when the recipient inevitably calls you, dial-up your shipping provider’s customer service for speedy reimbursement processing.
 Because the quicker you replace your customer’s damaged item, the happier they’ll be.